microsoft/ivy/examples/leader.md

 ## Verifying the leader election protocol

-Now let's try to verify that our leader election protocol `app` guarantees its service specification `serv` , assuming the specifications of `trans`, `node` and `id`.
+Now let's try to verify that our leader election protocol `app` guarantees its service specification `serv` , assuming the specifications of `trans`, `node`, `id` and `asgn`.
 Here is the isolate declaration:

-    isolate iso_p = app with node,id,trans,serv
+    isolate iso_p = app with node,id,trans,serv,asgn

 We are trying to prove that, when any node calls `serv.elect`, it in fact has the highest `id`.
 That is, the `before` specification of